X-ray spectra of black hole X-ray binaries with returning radiation: Results

-In Fig.~\ref{f-NR1}, we show the spectra in the rest-frame of the material in the disk at the radial coordinates $r = 1.3~r_{\rm g}$ (left panels), $5~r_{\rm g}$ (central panels), and $10~r_{\rm g}$ (right panels) when the Eddington-scaled luminosity of the source is $\lambda = 0.01$.
+In Fig.~\ref{f-NR1}, we show the spectra in the rest-frame of the material in the disk at the radial coordinates $r = 1.3~r_{\rm g}$ (left panels), $3~r_{\rm g}$ (central panels), and $10~r_{\rm g}$ (right panels) when the Eddington-scaled luminosity of the source is $\lambda = 0.01$.
 The top panels are for $\rho = 100$ (the spectrum of the source is essentially the Comptonized spectrum from the corona), the central panels are for $\rho = 1$ (the corona and the disk have the same luminosity), and the bottom panels are for $\rho = 0$ (there is no corona and the reflection spectrum is generated exclusively by the returning radiation of the thermal spectrum of the disk).
-The spectrum of the corona is always described by a power law with photon index $\Gamma = 2$ and a high-energy cutoff $E_{\rm cut} = 300$~keV (in the rest-frame of the corona).
 The electron density of the disk is $n_{\rm e} = 10^{22}$~cm$^{-3}$ at every radial coordinate and the ionization parameter $\xi$ is calculated from Eq.~(\ref{eq-xi}).
 The iron abundance is $A_{\rm Fe} = 1$.
-In every panel, we show the spectrum of the direct radiation from the corona (yellow solid line), the spectrum of the returning radiation of the thermal component (black solid line), the reflection spectrum generated by these two components (blue dashed line), and the final reflection spectrum that includes even the returning radiation of the reflection spectrum (red dashed line).
+In every panel, we show the incident spectrum of the direct radiation from the corona (yellow solid line), the incident spectrum of the returning radiation of the thermal component (black solid line), the reflection spectrum generated by these two components (blue dashed line), and the final reflection spectrum that includes even the returning radiation of the reflection spectrum (red dashed line).

 Fig.~\ref{f-NR2} is like Fig.~\ref{f-NR1} but for $\lambda = 0.1$.
 The higher luminosity of the source implies a higher ionization parameter and the spectra in the rest-frame of the material in the disk show fewer emission lines if compared to the panels in Fig.~\ref{f-NR1} with the same radial coordinate $r$.
-This is in particular the case for the panels for $r = 1.3$~$r_{\rm g}$, because the ionization parameter is too high.
+This is in particular the case for the panels for $r = 1.3$~$r_{\rm g}$, because the ionization parameter is too high to have emission lines.

-Fig.~\ref{f-R} shows the reflection spectra of the whole disk as observed far from the source.
-The luminosity of the source is $\lambda = 0.01$ (top panels) and 0.1 (bottom panels).
-The left panels are for $\rho = 100$, the central panels are for $\rho = 1$, and the right panels are for $\rho = 0$.